 The one thing the entire LTW-4 kindle undeniably has is width!

-After Hannah left, my husband and I cleaned cages before the weather came in.
+My husband and I cleaned cages before the weather came in.
 We had some moving around to do.
 LTW-4 was ready to be weaned, so we placed them all in the cage next to their mother.
-In another month, after the next show in mid February, they will be separated by sex or culled.
+In another month, after the next show in mid-February, they will be separated by sex or culled.
 Who knows, I may offer one to a breeder that needs width.

-After a good cleaning out of the drop nest and replacing the cardboard and bringing in fresh straw and hay, Avery was moved into the kindling suite.
-I was not sure how she would do being a first timer, but she built a nest, although has not yet pulled fur.
-She is due in two more days, but all my does this season so far are going to 32 days instead 31.
+After a good cleaning out of the drop nest, replacing the cardboard, and bringing in fresh straw and hay, Avery was moved into the kindling suite.
+I was not sure how she would do being a first-timer, but she built a nest, although she has not yet pulled fur.
+She is due in two more days, but all my does this season so far are going to 32 days instead of 31.

 Speaking of those wide buns, today was their 7-week assessment day!
 Always fun to handle the bunnies!
 But being bunnies with a lot of energy and a world to explore, they are not that fond of posing.
 Most of them fought the pose, but LTW1 was relentless in his struggle!